psychopy/psychojs/CONTRIBUTING.md

 ## 1. Getting your own copy of the PsychoJS codebase
 To be sure your improvements can easily be integrated, follow these steps:
 1. **Make a [fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) of the [PsychoJS repo](https://github.com/psychopy/psychojs).** This provides you with your own copy of the PsychoJS source code.
-2. **Inside your fork, make a new [branch](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-branches) for the feature you've got in mind.** Base your new branch on the  *master* branch.
+2. **Inside your fork, make a new [branch](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-branches) for the feature you've got in mind.** Base your new branch on the  *main* branch.
 We tend to name branches after the feature we're building.
 For example `olfactory_component`.
 3. **Clone your fork to your hard drive.** Next, switch to the new branch and you're all set up!

 ## 2. Making your changes